donfour/committed2/README.md

 - Firefox support
 - Sort tasks (e.g. by due dates)

+## Bugs
+- clicking on the "V" button at the right corner in a task does not cause drop-down.
+The empty space around it is clickable and causes the drop-down

 ## Todos
 - Tutorial
 - Save list expanded state / have an indication that a list is collapsed